 How Long Can You Go Without Showering?

-The need to shower daily is mostly fueled by the media with the shower products manufacturers urging you to use their products.
+The need to shower daily is mostly fueled by the media, with shower product manufacturers urging you to use their products.
 In fact, if you shower too many times or for too long, you’ll harm yourself by drying up your skin and developing tiny cracks.
 Germs can enter the body through these cracks leading to infections.
-As such, you need a good balance on the showering frequency.
+As such, you need a good balance in the showering frequency.

 How Long Can You Go Without Showering?

-There is no universal rule as to how long you can go without showering.
+There is no universal rule regarding how long you can go without showering.
 While some people will become smelly in a day, others can go for 3-4 days and even up to 2 weeks before their bodies emit any bad odors.
-Still, others can go for more than 2 weeks without any smell depending on their diets and activities.
-The Real Daytime’s video below gives further insight on this.
+Still, others can go for more than 2 weeks without any smell, depending on their diets and activities.
+The Real Daytime video below gives further insight into this.

 Why do I need to shower?

 Your skin has many types of bacteria (both healthy and harmful) which need to be washed off every once and again.
-The skin also secretes oils and other substances which build up with time to unhealthy amounts if not washed off.
-There are other types of dirt such as dust, oils and chemicals which require frequent washing off as well.
+The skin also secretes oils and other substances, which build up with time to unhealthy amounts if not washed off.
+Other types of dirt, such as dust, oils, and chemicals, also require frequent washing off.

-An occasional shower, about 3 days for most people, is enough to keep your skin clean.
+For most people, an occasional shower, about every 3 days, is enough to keep your skin clean.
 You also don’t need to shower with any strong antibacterial soaps or bath bombs to remain clean.
 Simple soap is enough for that.

-The difference between a bath and a shower is such that bathing is soaking the body in water while showering is having water flow down your body.
+The difference between a bath and a shower is that bathing is soaking the body in water, while showering is having water flow down your body.
 In most cases, showering has better results than bathing when it comes to cleaning the body.
-It is showering that should be done often as you can be clean without a bath but with showering alone.
+It is showering that should be done often as you can be clean without a bath but by showering alone.

 Effects of not showering for a month